bustle/wool/README.md

 The `asyncHandler` function wrapper will also log every event sent through your handler.

-### Exception handling *coming soon!*
+### Exception handling and notifications

-Exception handling is the next feature being added to Wool.
-Currently, Wool will throw an exception and write the error message with `log.error()`.
-The next iteration of exception handling in Wool will include error reporting via third party integrations, like Airbrake.
+Currently, Wool will throw an error and write the error message to `stdout` with `log.error()`, and return `callback(error)` from the `asyncHandler`.

-Another upcoming feature is timeout logging and notifications.
-Lambda functions using Wool will send reports similar to when exceptions are thrown if any function times out.
+#### Airbrake

+To add error notifications via airbrake, simply add `AIRBRAKE_PROJECT_KEY` and `AIRBRAKE_PROJECT_ID` to `process.env` and configure your Airbrake settings for that project.
+Wool will take care of the rest.

+More notification integrations coming soon!

+### Timeouts

+AWS Lambda does not have the best logging when it comes to timeouts.
+Your functions will fail after your configured timeout setting, but lambda does not log any recent stack trace or helpful error.

+*Coming soon!* Wool wraps Lambda's default timeout handling and throws an exception with a helpful stack trace and Wool's normal exception logging/notification.

 ## Why the name 'wool'?